aldise/kafdrop-find/README.md

     ----- 1:51 http://my-cool-kafdrop-server.com/topic/my-cool-kafka-topic/messages?partition=1&offset=51&count=1&keyFormat=DEFAULT&format=DEFAULT
     {"id":"24c92229-b4f8-48c1-9f94-2c981eeb98ca","created":"2021-08-24T07:02:01.697384692","someAttribute":"my-message-text"}

 **Note** that as search term may be passed any part of the message.
-Like, this example will match the result above too:
+Like, this example will match the result above too (double quotes are escaped with extra double quotes):

     node kafdrop-find.js """someAttribute"":""my-message-text""}" -a 4 -u http://my-cool-kafdrop-server.com -t my-cool-kafka-topic